 Why is St Paul’s so popular?

 St Paul’s is highly regarded for their academic results and achievements.
-In 2021, results were awarded through Teacher Assessed Grades with 77% achieving A* grades and 95% A* or A at A Level and Pre-U. Similarly, at GCSE 81% achieved Grade 9 and 94% Grade 8 or 9.
+In 2023, at A Level, 51% of grades awarded were A* and 85% were A* or A. Similarly, at GCSE, 62% of grades awarded were at Grade 9 and 87% were Grade 8 or 9.
 Typically, between a third and a quarter of boys gain places at Oxbridge and the majority of the rest of the cohort gain places at top Russell group universities, such as UCL and Imperial College London.
 Consequently, it attracts parents and students with high academic expectations.
 In our experience, prospective applicants with the following qualities have been competitive candidates in the school’s admissions process:

 - an excellent academic record to date